Adding ceiling insulation in NEPA will help lower utility bills, improve temperature regulation, and reduce sound transmission between rooms.

 - Affordable: Fiberglass insulation is one of the most cost-effective options and can be installed DIY.

-- Fire-resistant: The material is non-combustible, which adds a layer of safety to your home.
+- Fire-resistant: The material is non-combustible, providing an added layer of safety for your home.

-- Soundproofing: Fiberglass batts have excellent noise-reduction qualities, making them ideal for homes in noisy areas.
+- Soundproofing: Fiberglass batts offer excellent noise reduction, making them ideal for homes in noisy areas.

 Considerations:

-- Installation challenges: Improper installation can reduce its effectiveness, so professional installation is recommended.
+- Installation challenges: Improper installation can reduce effectiveness; professional installation is recommended.

 - Moisture sensitivity: Fiberglass can lose its insulating properties if it becomes wet.